High-Resolution Measurements with the CTAO Southern Array: The Case for Pulsar Wind Nebulae: Approach

 \paragraph{\msh}For \msh, instead of an analytical model, we directly use X-ray data to create a morphological model.
 Just like for \hessj, the goal here is not to perform a detailed analysis of the X-ray data, but to create a model template that can be used as input for the TeV studies.
 We have opted to use the pointed Early Data Release observations by the eROSITA telescope on board the Spektrum-Roentgen-Gamma (SRG) orbital observatory~\citep{eROSITA:2020emt}.
 Using the eROSITA Science Analysis Software System (eSASS)~\citep{Brunner:2021hto, eROSITA:2024oyj}, all measured photons with energies between $0.2\,\mathrm{keV}$ and $10\,\mathrm{keV}$ not emitted during flares are selected using the \texttt{evtool} command.
 Then, from these events, we select only those with an energy above $2\,\mathrm{keV}$ and produce the raw counts images binned in 8 energy bins of width $1\,\mathrm{keV}$.
+As this is much wider than the energy resolution of eROSITA~\citep{eROSITA:2020emt}, the effects of energy dispersion can be neglected and these bins are considered bins of true X-ray energy in the following.
 As the angular pixel size, we choose $4''$.
 We then divide the counts in each of the bins by the corresponding map of exposure time with vignetting created with eSASS command \texttt{expmap}, multiplied with the on-axis ARF and sum the bins to generate a single raw flux template map.
 The steps to produce the final model from this are illustrated in Figure~\ref{fig:msh_modelling_steps}: First, the emission from the pulsar needs to be removed.
 To do this, we replace the brightness in the $\approx 100$ brightest pixels around the pulsar (corresponding to a radius of $\approx 20''$ around the pulsar) by values randomly sampled from the brightness distribution of the pixels in the two neighboring rows.
 Then, in order to remove the residual (large-scale) background, we average the flux measured in a rectangular region away from the source as shown in orange in the second panel in Figure~\ref{fig:msh_modelling_steps} and subtract this value from the map.
 Even though a large part of the thermal emission from the region is already removed by the chosen $2\,\mathrm{keV}$ energy threshold, we still need to remove the residual thermal emission seen to the north-west of the pulsar.
-We do this by masking out the corresponding area with a mask chosen by eye and ensure a smooth transition between the non-masked and masked regions.
+We do this by masking out the corresponding area.
+The mask is smoothed at the boundary (i.e. not boolean) and then multiplied with the unmasked emission map.
+Contour lines of this smoothed mask are shown in the second panel of Figure~\ref{fig:msh_modelling_steps}.
+In total, this mask removes $\approx 10\%$ of the overall emission from the region.
+While of course the resulting images of the source would appear slightly differently, we therefore expect the precise choice of the mask to only affect the conclusions of this study at the percent-level.
+We have verified that even with no mask applied at all, the source model would still be consistent with the current H.E.S.S. results from~\citep{Tsirou:2019kbd}.
+The mask-multiplied and background-subtracted emission map is shown in the third panel of Figure~\ref{fig:msh_modelling_steps}.
 The two last steps in the making of the the final morphological map are a gaussian smoothing of the map with a kernel size of $12``$ and cutting out all emission not connected to \msh.
-The latter is achieved by applying a two-level hysteresis thresholding method, with the upper threshold set to the maximum value in the map and the lower threshold set to the background level, and discarding all islands not connected to \msh.
+The latter is achieved by applying a hysteresis thresholding method.
+In this, all pixels with a value above a threshold set to the background level are kept if they are connected to the pixel containing the maximum value in the map via pixels also above the threshold.
+In this way, all islands not connected to \msh\ are discarded.
 The smoothing (in combination with the energy threshold of $2\,\mathrm{keV}$) also reduces the influence of point sources overlapping with the PWN on the final template morphology.